 For your small group community to be healthy, you all must take time to talk about expectations and goals for the coming year.
 As we start a brand-new year of meeting together regularly, we want to make sure that we establish clear expectations for group members.
-This is a time for you to review the small groups' covenant, establish roles within your group, set meeting times and locations, and talk about the future of your group.
-As we journey into 2020, let's consider the life and spiritual health of your group.
+This is a time for you to review the small groups covenant, establish roles within your group, set meeting times and locations, and talk about your group's future.
+As we journey into 2021, let's consider the life and spiritual health of your group.

 What do you like most about being in this small group?
 How have you grown closer to God through being in this community?

 1. Take some time to review the small groups covenant.
 Does anyone have any problems keeping this covenant or need clarity regarding it?

 2. Read Hebrews 10:23-25.
 How does this passage encourage us to spur one another on as a small group?
 How are we doing with spurring one another along?

 Let us hold tightly without wavering to the hope we affirm, for God can be trusted to keep his promise.
 Let us think of ways to motivate one another to acts of love and good works.
 And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.